-Elections in early 2019 marked a major change in the country when Nayib Bukele, a candidate who came from neither of the two traditional parties, won the presidency.
-With huge popular approval and skilful social media manoeuvring, Bukele seems to get most of his ideas through parliament.
-That was confirmed in 2021, when his party (New Ideas) and ally (GANA) won the majority of seats in the congressional election.
-Bukele is the first Salvadorian president to have a congressional majority in three decades.
-His methods have been criticised though, not least his move to bring the military into parliament to force its members to vote through a loan deal to buy security equipment – a move associated with the country’s past of authoritarianism and civil war.
+The election of Nayib Bukele in 2019 marked a major shift as the first candidate to come from neither of the two traditional parties to take office in a very long time.
+As the first Salvadorian president in three decades to have a congressional majority, his popular approval is evident.
+His methods have been criticised though, particularly his move to bring the military into parliament to force its members to vote through a loan deal to buy security equipment – a move associated with the country’s past of authoritarianism and civil war.